msillano/IoTwebUI/IoTwebUI AI/README.md

 <hr>

-Progetto OpenSource, Licenza MIT, (c)2025 marco sillano
+OpenSource Project, MIT License, (c)2025 marco sillano

-IoTwebUI, IoTwebUI AI sono un work-in-progress: vengono forniti "così come sono", senza garanzie di alcun tipo, implicite o esplicite.
+IoTwebUI and IoTwebUI AI are works in progress.
+They are provided "as is"without warranties of any kind, implicit or explicit.
 <hr>